tuya/tuya-connect-kit-for-mqtt-embedded-c/README.md

 }
 ```

-3. Start the Tuya Link SDK service:
+3. Start the Tuya Link SDK service.
 ```c
 tuya_iot_start(&client);
 ```

-4. Loop called to yield the current thread to the underlying Tuya Link SDK client:
+4. A loop is called to yield the current thread to the underlying Tuya Link SDK client.
 ```c
 tuya_iot_yield(&client);
 ```